r3wald/espurna-wiki/OTA.md

 Please note the '@' before the path to the binary file.
 The path can be relative to the current directory.
 The backslashes in a bash console mean that the command continues in the next line, you can write the full curl command in a single line if you want.

-Thanks to @FlorianSW for this tip, check the #745 for the original suggestion.
+Thanks to [FlorianSW](https://github.com/FlorianSW) for this tip, check the [#745](https://github.com/xoseperez/espurna/issues/745) for the original suggestion.

 ## Automatic OTA updates